Money lenders offer a wide variety of flexible financing options, which can provide funding for a variety of situations.

 There are a host of Australian money lenders and they all generally fall into one of the following categories:

 - Bad credit lenders.
 These lenders specialise in lending to people or businesses with bad credit.
-Although there may be increased flexibility in terms of approving people with negative credit histories, the rates and fees are usually much higher in order to compensate for increased risk.
+Although there may be increased flexibility in terms of approving people with negative credit histories, the rates and fees are usually much higher in order to compensate for an increased risk.

 - Branch lenders.
 These include more traditional lenders such as banks and deposit institutions, as well as non-bank lenders with bricks-and-mortar branches, where people can actually walk in and request a loan (as opposed to online lenders, for example).